-Much like Pop-tarts and the Wiggles, I feel crashing your bike is an essential childhood experience.
+Much like Pop-tarts and the Wiggles, I feel crashing your bike are essential childhood experiences.

 My accident is quickly put into perspective however when talking to seventeen year old Tasmanian mountain bike rider Izzy Flint.